 Opening and closing your car doors can be a pain in a parking lot.
-You have to be extra careful to not hit the vehicle parked next to you.
-Slamming a car door into a neighboring vehicle can be a costly expense, but there are ways around it.
+You have to be extra careful to not hit the vehicle next to you.
+Slamming a car door into a neighboring vehicle can be a costly expense, but fortunately there are ways around it.
 The best edge guards can prevent any unwanted dents or paint chips and protect your door in the process.
-Here are some of the top-rated door edge guards you should consider.
+Check our guide for some of the top door edge guards you should consider.

 Why Trust Us